Frequently Asked Questions

 • a list of foundations and corporations providing support to the organization or project and the amount of their contributions.

 The Foundation accepts letters of inquiry for the Local Arts and Educational Program throughout the year and responds within 60 days.
-Letters can be addressed to Jeanie Hirokane, Corporate Secretary and Executive Administrator, The Bernard Osher Foundation, One Ferry Building, Suite 255, San Francisco, CA 94111.
+Letters can be addressed to Jeanie Hirokane, Corporate Secretary and Program Director, The Bernard Osher Foundation, One Ferry Building, Suite 255, San Francisco, CA 94111.

 How do I find an Osher Lifelong Learning Institute near me?Consult this map to find the Osher Institute(s) near you.